BogdanPop03/AI-Crop-Identification-Program/README.md

 # AI-Crop-Identification-Program

-This code is a Python script that uses a pre-trained ResNet-50 model from the torchvision library to predict the crop type in a given satellite image.
+This Python script uses a pre-trained ResNet-50 model to predict crop types in satellite images located in a specified folder.
 Here's a breakdown of the code:

 1. Importing Libraries:

+os: Operating system-specific functionality.
 torch: PyTorch, a deep learning library. transforms from torchvision: For image preprocessing transformations.
 Image from PIL: Python Imaging Library, for handling images. models from torchvision: Pre-trained deep learning models.

-2. Loading the Pre-trained Model:
+2. Loading the Pre-trained Model (models.resnet50):

-Tries to load a pre-trained ResNet-50 model.
+Tries to load a pre-trained ResNet-50 model from torchvision.
 If an exception occurs, it prints an error message and exits the program.

 3. Image Preprocessing Function (preprocess_image):

 Takes an image file path as input.
 Attempts to open the image using the PIL library.
-Applies a series of image transformations using transforms.Compose.
+Applies a series of image transformations using transforms.Compose:
 Resize the image to 256x256 pixels.
 Crop the center to 224x224 pixels.
 Convert the image to a PyTorch tensor.